 - salt and pepper, to taste

-- In a medium-sized bowl, toss mushrooms with olive oil, thyme, salt, and pepper until evenly coated with oil.
+- In a large mixing bowl, toss sliced mushrooms with olive oil, thyme, salt, and pepper.

 - Spread seasoned mushrooms on a large baking sheet, making sure there is plenty of room between each piece.